somelucs/minicon-project/README.md

 The project consists of the following key components:

-monitor.bpf.c: A C program utilizing eBPF (Extended Berkeley Packet Filter) to monitor system calls related to container processes.
+`monitor.bpf.c`: A C program utilizing eBPF (Extended Berkeley Packet Filter) to monitor system calls related to container processes.
 This file is essential for tracking and managing container activities at the kernel level.

-mycontainer.c: The core implementation of the container engine.
+`mycontainer.c`: The core implementation of the container engine.
 Written in C, this program handles the creation, execution, and management of containerized processes, providing a hands-on understanding of container internals.

-setup.sh: A shell script that automates the setup process.
+`setup.sh`: A shell script that automates the setup process.
 It compiles the necessary C programs and sets up the environment, ensuring that users can quickly get the project up and running.

 ## Getting Started